WADII-G4T4/utbuddy_frontend_deploy/README.md

-**UT Buddy** is an utilities Super App that allows a user to access several services from one single web application. **UT Buddy** is an integrated utility tracker for appliances at home that includes bill payments and live-tracking of the appliances.
+**UT Buddy** is an utilities Super App that allows a user to access several services from one single web application.
+It is also an integrated utility tracker for appliances at home that includes bill payments and live-tracking of the appliances.
 Currently, there is shortage of integrated utility apps and users will need to pay utility bills separately which can be a huge hassle.
 Moreover, the utilities bill only comes once a month, and users do not have the visibility over their consumption rate, which makes tracking of the bills difficult.